ml-opensource/API-manifesto/README.md

 Depending on service: 1-5sec timeouts.

 Implement a retry system.
 If the server is not responding in 1-5 sec, there is a high chance they never respond.
-Just fail and retry, up to a max og 3-5 retries, and then throw exception
+Just fail and retry, up to a max of 3-5 retries, and then throw exception.

 ### ⛔️